alebastr/sway-systemd/README.md

    (`/usr/lib/systemd/user/`, `$XDG_CONFIG_HOME/systemd/user/` or
    `~/.config/systemd/user` are common locations).
 3. Run `systemctl --user daemon-reload` to make systemd rescan the service files.
-4. Add `exec /path/to/cloned/repo/src/session.sh` to your sway config for environment and session configuration.
+4. Add `exec /path/to/cloned/repo/src/session.sh` to your Sway config for environment and session configuration.
-5. Add `exec /path/to/cloned/repo/src/assign-cgroups.py` to your sway config to enable cgroup assignment script.
+5. Add `exec /path/to/cloned/repo/src/assign-cgroups.py` to your Sway config to enable cgroup assignment script.
-6. Restart your sway session or run `swaymsg` with the commands above.
+6. Restart your Sway session or run `swaymsg` with the commands above.
    Simple config reload is insufficient as it does not execute `exec` commands.

 [Sway]: https://swaywm.org